Are you a coach? I make notebooks and journals for coaches and their clients. Take a look.

 I listened to a lot of audio books and podcasts and I would get impatient if I had to wait a week for the next episode, so I really enjoyed finding “new to me” podcasts that already had a lot of published episodes that I could just listen to straight through.

-For some reason, Itunes suggested The Life Coach School podcast to me, and I gave it a try – even though I had no interest in life coaching or going to school- something about it called to me and luckily I answered!
+For some reason, Apple Podcasts suggested The Life Coach School podcast to me, and I gave it a try – even though I had no interest in life coaching or going to school- something about it called to me and luckily I answered!

 As I was listening to one of the first episodes, the content started to sound familiar to me, and I remembered that Performance Coaching workshop from years earlier.
 It sounded so similar so I wondered if it was based on the same work.